Why Unfinished Tasks Keep Your Brain Buzzing (And What to Do About It)

 The Science Behind Your Restless Mind

-Your brain isn’t trying to torture you with constant reminders about unfinished business.
-Actually, it’s attempting to be helpful in its own persistent way.
+Your brain is attempting to be helpful in its own persistent way.
 Back in the 1920s, a psychologist named Bluma Zeigarnik noticed something peculiar while sitting in a cafรฉ.
 The waiters could remember complex orders perfectly while customers were still eating, but once the bill was paid and the table cleared, those same details vanished from their memory like morning mist.

 Related article: Can SSD Be Used as RAM?
 Everything You Need to Know